code-warrior/git-workshop/git-workshop.md

 ---

+## Checking The Repository’s Status
+`git status`

+To see differences sitting in the working directory, changes set in the staging area, untracked files, deleted files, etc, run `git status`.

+---

 ## Checking Differences

 File changes can be exposed in the working directory, the staging area, or the history of the project.